top of page

 But I don’t mean psychosocially or psychologically, I mean actually.

 I saw this album on my dad’s music shelf, and it had this dustbin on it, only the dustbin was crying.
 Like, a crying dustbin, right?
 So I was interested.
-I guess it could have just as easily have been that other album with the rainbow triangle, but it wasn’t.
+I guess it could have just as easily been that other album with the rainbow triangle, but it wasn’t.
 A rainbow triangle is cool, don't get me wrong, but it isn’t a crying dustbin.
 So I begged to listen to it.
 Begged.
-And my dad was like, 'you wont like it, it’s sad'.
+And my dad was like, 'You won't like it, it’s sad'.
 But I was adamant.
-And I listened and I loved it.
+And I listened, and I loved it.
 I really did.
 I’m gonna be a pop star.
 And I thought, I am.
 I’m gonna be a pop star.
 Or an actress.
 Or an author.
 Or something amazing.

 Amazing.